A coupled rate-dependent/rate-independent system for adhesive contact in Kirchhoff-Love plates: The dimension reduction

 We set $\gD:= (\gD)_+ \cup (\gD)_-$, and we denote by

 \EEE

 Let

-\paragraph{\bf Energetic setup for the adhesive systems.} We mention in advance that we will address the dimension reduction analysis for a family of adhesive contact systems $(\mathcal{K}_\eps, \mathcal{V}_\eps, \mathcal{R}_\eps, \mathcal{E}_\eps)_\eps$ for which all the material coefficients and constitutive functions, with the exception of the elasticity tensors, depend on $\eps$.
-More precisely, for every $\eps>0$ we \EEE consider the \emph{damped} system for adhesive contact between the 3D bodies $\Omega^\eps_+$ and $\Omega^\eps_-$, with dissipation potentials\
+\paragraph{\bf Energetic setup for the adhesive systems.} We mention in advance that we will address the dimension reduction analysis for a family of adhesive contact systems $(\mathcal{K}_\eps, \mathcal{V}_\eps, \mathcal{R}_\eps, \mathcal{E}_\eps)_\eps$ for which all the material coefficients and constitutive functions, \emph{with the exception of the elasticity tensor}, depend on the thickness parameter \EEE $\eps$.
+More precisely, for every $\eps>0$ we \EEE consider the damped system for adhesive contact between the 3D bodies $\Omega^\eps_+$ and $\Omega^\eps_-$, with dissipation potentials\